danikhani/Chessgame/README.md

 ## Summary
 This is term project of Computer science (2019 Fall) of Yonsei University(YSU).
-It have been tested and can be compiled and runes JDK 11.
+It has been tested and can be compiled by JDK 11.

 ![checkmate](pictures/checkmate.gif)